Will Missfresh Limited (MF) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a -52.78% gain in the last 1 month and extending the period to 3 months gives it a -37.50%, and is 5.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.88% over the week and 19.88% over the month.
+The stock witnessed a -57.55% gain in the last 1 month and extending the period to 3 months gives it a -43.81%, and is -27.83% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.85% over the week and 20.31% over the month.

 Missfresh Limited (MF) Analyst Forecasts